gaogao-asia/al-nginx-php-container/README.md

 ## Controlling Web Server Container
 ### Create docker network
-If you have not created a docker network named `local-net`, create it with the command below.
+If you have not created a docker network with the name specified in .env file, create it with the command below.
+Example uses `local-net` as its name.
 If you already have it, skip to "Create & Start Container" section.

 ```